amadare42/HunterPie.ComboMeterPlugin/readme.md

 Combo grade is evaluated based on multiplier to average HP of monsters in current location.
 So if `AvgHpMultiplier` is 0.05 and in location there are 3 monsters with 5000, 10000, 5000 max HP then threshold will be `(5000+10000+5000)*0.05=100` damage.

-`Header` can contain `{Target}` placeholder which will be replaced with resulting damage threshold for this grade.
+`Header` can contain "{Target}" placeholder which will be replaced with resulting damage threshold for this grade.

 <!--<hide>-->
 ## Build

 Project is dependent on `HunterPie.Core.dll` and `HunterPie.UI.dll` binaries.
 They will be referenced from `..\HunterPie\HunterPie.Core.dll` and `..\HunterPie\HunterPie.UI.dll` directories.
 So in order to build plugin, you have to checkout HunterPie as sibling to ComboMeter repo.

 You can run `ComboMeter.TestApp` to quickly test components design and behavior without running HunterPie itself.

 <!--</hide>-->